korijason/frontend/README.md

-# frontend
+# Frontend
- The Frontend for my Finance Tracker App
+ The Frontend for MyFedha Finance Manager App